Can Canadians invest in US tax liens? The answer is an absolute yes.

 Some counties have a “hybrid auction.”
 They combine elements of the tax lien and the tax deed sale.

-This article on my website explains the kinds of tax-defaulted property auctions in much more detail.
+This article explains the kinds of tax-defaulted property auctions in much more detail.

 What You Need to Know About Buying Tax Lien Property

 You have to know if the property is worth your investment.
 The real estate guide website Zillow is a very important tool for you to use.
 It has a wealth of information you need before you buy a property at a tax-defaulted property auction.